kitware-resonant/dkc-next/docs/ROADMAP.md

 ## Deployment

-DKC is deployed on Heroku with a MinIO instance on prem at Kitware (KHQ in Clifton Park, NY).
+DKCN is deployed on Heroku with a MinIO instance on prem at Kitware (KHQ in Clifton Park, NY).
 The deployment is managed through [Terraform](https://github.com/girder/dkc-next/tree/master/terraform) and CI/CD to the extent possible.

 This deployment setup was chosen to maximize developer and deployment velocity (Heroku with its excellent tooling) while also providing a fixed cost for outgoing bandwidth (MinIO on prem, compared to e.g. S3).